 Students typically enroll in 9-12 credits each semester depending on their plan of study.
 Students can take a maximum of 16 credits each semester.
 More can be taken with approval from the Director, but this is not advised.
-International Students must be enrolled in a minimum of 6 credits to maintain their student visa status.
+International Students must be enrolled in a minimum of credits to maintain their student visa status, and should consult International Student Services for more information.
 Likewise, students receiving a Graduate Assistantship (TA or RA position) must be enrolled in a minimum of 6 credits.